HF=HM V: Seiberg-Witten-Floer homology and handle addition: Elements of Seiberg-Witten Floer theory

-\paragraph{Part 2:} The proof of Theorem \ref{thm:main} also requires chain maps associated to more general cobordisms.
+The proof of Theorem \ref{thm:main} also requires maps associated to more general cobordisms.
 For this purpose, it suffices to consider the \(\hat{m}\) variant of the chain map for cobordisms \(X\) satisfying the following constraint:

 Assume that one of \(Y_-\), \(Y_+\) is of the form \(Y_\sqcup=Y_1\sqcup Y_2\) for connected \(Y_1\) and \(Y_2\), while the other is connected.
 Take \(Y_-=Y_\sqcup\) for example, since the case where \(Y_+=Y_\sqcup\) is entirely parallel.
 Given the self-dual 2-form \(\varpi_X\) described in (\ref{eq:(A.13a)}), We shall always take \(Y_2\) to be the only end of \(X\) possibly associated with a balanced perturbation.
 Thus, \(\grC (Y_\sqcup)=\grC (Y_1)\times\grC(Y_2)=\grC^{oo}\sqcup \grC^{ou}\sqcup \grC^{os}\), with \(\grC^{oo}\), \(\grC^{ou}\), \(\grC^{os}\) denoting \(\grC ^o(Y_1)\times\grC^o(Y_2)\), \(\grC^o (Y_1)\times\grC^u(Y_2)\), \(\grC ^o(Y_1)\times\grC^s(Y_2)\) respectively.
 Let \(C^{oo}(Y_\sqcup)=\bbK(\grC^{oo})=\CM (Y_1)\otimes C^o(Y_2)\), \(C^{ou}(Y_\sqcup)=\bbK(\grC^{ou})=\CM (Y_1)\otimes C^u(Y_2)\), \(C^{os}(Y_\sqcup)=\bbK(\grC^{os})=\CM (Y_1)\otimes C^s(Y_2)\).